paulvha/smartmeter/README.md

  - changed default device (/dev/ttyUSB0) and pin (26)

 ## What is the reference environment?
-You will need at least 1GB for the onedrive compile The program is tested on Raspberry Pi with Raspbian/Debian/ jessie
+You will need at least 1GB for the onedrive compile.
+<br>The program is tested on Raspberry Pi with Raspbian/Debian/ jessie

 ## Contact